Daṇḍa (Hindu punishment): Fines imposed on relatives

 If there was a connection between the offender and the victim, the fine could have been less than one imposed if no connection exists.
 This connection could be between master and servant, between people having mutual dealings, between people from the same village, or between kinsmen.
 According to "Crime and Punishment in Ancient Hindu Society": "Thus if a kinsman sold the owner's property the former was only to be fined 600 panas, but if he was not a kinsman, nor had any excuse he would be guilty of theft".

 Imprisonment

 For ancient Indians, the main function of imprisonment was deterrence.
 Prisons were to be situated near main roads, where offenders could be easily seen.
 The Dharmaśāstras do not state specific crimes for which imprisonment is required, nor do they do not state how long a prisoner should be kept.
 The king would decide who would be imprisoned and for how long.
 People who received stolen property "had to be put in iron fetters, kept on a lean diet, and made to do manual labour for the King till their death".
 Brahmins could be sent to prison if they had committed a crime that required mutilation but the Brahmin would not be forced to perform manual labour but instead could be made to do menial labour such as cleaning dirty dishes.
+In ancient Hindu society, Imprisonment was for many crimes, but the Indian Penal Code and Bharatiya Nyaya Sanhita imprisonment is only for heinous crimes.